saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 The supervisor synthesized the responses into a coherent discharge preparation summary.
 One query, three agents, one coordinated answer.

-The Datadog trace showed the complete flow—intent classification (340ms), parallel agent dispatch (12ms), agent execution (2.3s slowest path), synthesis (180ms).
+The Datadog trace showed the complete flow—intent classification and routing (~400ms), parallel agent execution (2.3s slowest path), state synchronization and synthesis (~1.5s).
 Every layer visible.
 Every agent auditable.
 Every decision traceable.

 Marcus checked the governance log.
 All three agents had passed ABAC evaluation.
 No HITL escalations triggered—the medication review found no Warfarin-class drugs.
 Clean execution.